rippedpiracy/docs/Utilities/leaks.md

 [**s1ck.pw**](https://s1ck.pw/dispenser.php) - No-Hassles Dispenser, gives out many different Accounts as soon as you visit the page.

-[**cathook.club**](https://accgen.cathook.club/) - Actual Generator for Steam Accounts, creates a Steam Alt with no Paid Games included, mostly used for cheating.
+[**Steam Account Generator**](https://accgen.cathook.club/) - Actual Generator for Steam Accounts, creates a Steam Alt with no Paid Games included, mostly used for cheating.

 [**thealtening.com**](https://thealtening.com/free/free-minecraft-alts) - Minecraft Token Dispenser, needs an external app for the accounts to work, not reccomended.